 Mr. E. Grinberg joined the Company in June 1980 and served as the Company's Vice President of Marketing from February 1985 until July 1986, at which time he was elected to the position of Senior Vice President of Marketing.
-In 1988, Mr. E. Grinberg was elected to the Board of Directors of the Company.
 From June 1990 to October 1995, Mr. E. Grinberg served as the Company's President and Chief Operating Officer and since October 1995 served as the Company's President.
 In May 2001, Mr. E. Grinberg was elected to the position of President and Chief Executive Officer.
-Mr. E. Grinberg also serves on the Board of Directors of Lincoln Center for the Performing Arts, Inc., the American Watch Association and the Jeweler's Security Alliance.
+Mr. E. Grinberg also serves on the Board of Directors of Lincoln Center for the Performing Arts, Inc., the American Watch Association and the Jeweler's Fund for Children.

-Mr. G. Grinberg founded the Company in 1961 and is the Chairman of the Board of Directors.
+Mr. G. Grinberg founded the Company's predecessor in 1961 and the Company in 1967.
+He has been the Chairman of the Board of Directors since then.
 Mr. G. Grinberg served as the Company's Chief Executive Officer until May 2001.

-Mr. Howard was elected to the Board of Directors of the Company in September 1997.
 Mr. Howard is a Managing Director of Credit Suisse First Boston LLC ("CSFB"), an international provider of financial services.
 He has been with CSFB and its predecessor companies since 1986.
+Mr. Howard has announced his retirement from CSFB effective June 30, 2006.